Find our best fixed rate ISAs

 52%

-Interest rates on fixed-rate cash ISAs have been competitive this year as the base rate remains at 5.25%.
-It's worth exploring all the terms of a fixed-rate account as if you can lock away your money for longer, you'll benefit from a high interest rate for years to come.
+Interest rates on fixed-rate cash ISAs have been competitive this year, but things could change now the base rate is at 5%.
+It's worth exploring all the terms of a fixed-rate account as if you can lock away your money for longer, you'll benefit from a high interest rate for years.

 How to choose a fixed rate cash ISA